servuscms/servus/README.md

 ## Themes

-Not only there is no UI, but there are no usable themes included.
+Not only there is no stable UI, but there are no usable themes included.

 A separate repository named `themes` exists, but it is very much WIP.